vking45/mos-monitor/README.md

 # MosMonitor

-This project has been specially crafted for the Harmony X Encode Hackathon 2022 !
+This project has been specially crafted for the EVMOS X Encode Hackathon 2022 !

 ## Team Name - Vanguard